MesfinFeleke/MesfinFeleke/README.md

 <!--
 **MesfinFeleke/MesfinFeleke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on : React and Next.js
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning : AWS
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on : AI Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with:
-- 💬 Ask me about ...
+- 💬 Ask me about : Blockchain
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
--->

 # Mesfin Feleke

 ![Profile Picture](https://github.com/mesfinfeleke/mesfinfeleke/profile_picture.jpg)